Botched Embroidery Procedures Raise Eyebrows

 SINGAPORE — When Ms Anzeal Tiffany paid S$300 for an eyebrow embroidery service one-and-a-half months ago, she thought it would give her perfect brows and help her save time during her morning beauty routine.
 But she regretted her decision when the cosmetic treatment went awry.

 “The beautician was too heavy-handed during a touch-up session, which resulted in my eyebrows looking way too dark, masculine and unnatural.
 My skin also bled and scabbed quite badly after the procedure,” said the 28-year-old teacher who is currently undergoing laser treatments for her eyebrow embroidery removal to remove the botched eyebrow embroidery.

 “Without makeup, I look really awful.
 It defeats my original purpose of going for the procedure in the first place, which is to look good,” she added.

 As semi-permanent cosmetic tattoos promising “natural-looking” lush arches become increasingly popular among beauty-conscious consumers, some doctors have noticed a steady increase in the number of patients — both men and women — seeking help to remove or salvage botched embroidery procedures this year.
 A standard eyebrow embroidery procedure can cost up to S$1,600 at an established beauty salon.

-Family physician Kevin Chua of Drs Chua and Partners, who has a special interest in aesthetics and does tattoo removals, has seen an increase from one to two cases each month in the last three months.
+Family physician Kevin Chua of Dr Kevin Chua Medical & Aesthetics, who has a special interest in aesthetics and does tattoo removals, has seen an increase from one to two cases each month in the last three months.

 General practitioner Patrina Wong, medical aesthetic director of LinC Aesthetic Clinic, has seen five cases this year; she did not encounter any in previous years.
 She expects to see more requests to remove botched embroidery results as these cosmetic procedures become more popular.